Raspberry Jam Thumbprint Cookies

 Notes

-• STORAGE- Store baked cookies in an airtight container for up to 5 days.
+• STORAGE- Store baked cookies in an airtight container in the refrigerator for up to 7 days.
 Freeze cookies for up to 3 months.

 • FLAVORS- These cookies are great with apricot preserves, strawberry preserves and blackberry preserves.
 I don’t suggest using jelly as it is too sugary and will bubble over the tops of the cookies.